top of page

 "This informative and heartbreaking book provides information to parents and families in the critical area of continuation of pregnancy in light of a terminal diagnosis. ...
 Quotes from patients and families offer a view to help encourage, inspire, and help others feel they are not alone. ...
 The health care team can learn much from this text." — Deborah Roberts, PhD RN, Pediatric Nursing

 A Gift of Time is available for a 30% discount directly from the publisher.
-Enter code HNAF at checkout, or call Johns Hopkins University Press customer service at (800) 537-5487.
+Enter code HGFTAU at checkout, or call Johns Hopkins University Press customer service at (800) 537-5487.
 Bulk pricing also available from the publisher.

 Also available from Amazon.com, Amazon.co.uk, and many other booksellers, as well as in e-book format.